Audi 80: North America

-B4 (1991–1996)
+B4 (1991–1995)

 The Audi 80 (B3) obtained a major facelift in the autumn of 1991, although the UK launch was not until early 1992.
-It was from then on known internally as the B4 (or Typ 8C).
+From then on it was known internally as the B4 (or Typ 8C).
 Changes from the B3 included a longer wheelbase, a fully redesigned fuel tank and rear axle to enable the use of folding seats, 15" wheels with more prominent wheel arches, redesigned and painted rear and front bumpers, as well as higher-quality materials for the interior, and a larger boot.
 The front grille was merged with the bonnet and given a bolder look.
 This design had been previewed on the 1990 Audi Coupé S2 and was applied to the full lineup of the B3-based Coupés as well in July 1991.
 The Cabriolet (Typ 8G) had been introduced in May 1991 and continued to be built long after the B4 had been replaced, receiving similar updates to the Audi 80 B4 and succeeding Audi A4.

 The B4 also marked the beginning of Audi's move into the German luxury mid-sized vehicle segment, which until then was clearly dominated by Mercedes-Benz and BMW.
 On the European market, and in Germany in particular, the B4 and its variants were highly successful and popular.

 In Europe, the 90 designation for five-cylinder models was dropped for this generation, and all saloons were badged as 80, regardless of which engine they had.
 Audi of America went the opposite direction, and sold the saloon as the 90.
-B4s for the American market typically offered more luxury and style even in the standard version, such as automatic transmission, cruise control, air conditioning and leather seats, all of which were usually optional at additional cost on European models.
+B4s for the American market typically offered more luxury and style even in the standard version, such as automatic transmission, cruise control, air conditioning, and leather seats, all of which were usually optional at additional cost on European models.